open-compensation-token-license/license-token-website/wikisrc/nft-endorsements.md

 ## The Future of NFT Endorsements

 1. **Integration with the Metaverse:**
    NFTs will offer new ways for brands to endorse products and services in virtual environments.
+Learn about [NFTs and the Metaverse](https://www.license-token.com/wiki/nft-and-metaverse).

 2. **Programmatic and AI-Driven Endorsements:**
    AI technologies could create tailor-made NFTs for targeted demographics.